chankitmittal/chankitmittal.github.io/README.md

 # ℹ️ABOUT ME

 I am Chankit Mittal.
-I am working as Technical Specialist at ZF Technical Centre Pvt Ltd, Hyderabad, Telangana, India.
+Currently working as Technical Specialist at ZF Technical Centre Pvt Ltd, Hyderabad, Telangana, India.
 I am ISTQB Advanced and Foundation level certified Engineer with over 6.5 years of experience in Software qualification and unit verification tests.
 I am also involved in designing & reviewing requirement-based tests, and performing manual, automated tests for steering and Braking products.
 Proficient in implementing scripts in Python and CAPL, reducing testing time and increasing test coverage.

-## SKILLS & TECHNOLOGIES
+## 🚀SKILLS & TECHNOLOGIES

 - Python, CAPL, Embedded C, C#